-From 2014 to 2015, the percentages are relatively the same.
-Vehicles operating on gasoline or an ethanol–blend comprise the majority (83 percent) of registered vehicles in Nebraska.
-The next largest category is flex fuel vehicles (10 percent) followed closely by diesel/biodiesel vehicles with 7 percent.
+From 2014 to 2016, the percentages are relatively the same.
+From 2016, vehicles operating on gasoline or an ethanol–blend comprise the majority of registered vehicles in Nebraska (81.52 percent).
+The next largest category is flex fuel vehicles (10.27 percent) followed closely by diesel/biodiesel vehicles (7.10 percent).

 Nebraska vehicles consuming other fuels represent 1.12 percent of registered vehicles in Nebraska.
 Electric and gasoline hydrid vehicles in Nebraska represent 0.766 percent of all registered vehicles, compressed natural gas vehicles represent 0.255 percent, propane vehicles represent 0.027 percent, electric vehicles represent 0.017 percent, ethanol vehicles represent 0.010 percent, vehicles with engines that are convertible to gaseous power represent 0.038 percent, and methanol gas vehicles represent 0.004 percent.